dennyjun/super-duo/README.md

 This application tracks current and future football (soccer) matches.

 # Configuration
 An API key for Football Scores is NOT required but HIGHLY RECOMMENDED as the number of requests the application makes will be set to 50 requests a day in comparison to 50 requests a minute with the API key.
 You can get a free API key from: http://api.football-data.org/register.
-Replace the following variable in the strings.xml file with the API key:
+Add the API key to the following variable in the strings.xml file:

        <string name="api_key"></string>